 The course focuses on the issues of monetary policy implementation in the context of closed and open economies.
-It covers topics of money creation and monetary transmission mechanisms, inflation and expectations, neutrality of money.
+It covers topics of money creation and monetary transmission mechanisms, inflation and expectations, and neutrality of money.
 Further, it examines the term structure of the interest rates and extends discussion to the international dimension.
-The most important topics of open monetary economics are introduced- the interest rate and purchasing power parity conditions, the exchange rates regimes.
+The most important topics of open monetary economics are introduced; the interest rate and purchasing power parity conditions, and the exchange rates regimes.

-BEC 3344: PROJECT MANAGEMENT
+BEC 3344 / BEC 4352: PROJECT MANAGEMENT

-This course provides the students with advanced knowledge and skills on Project Management in business organizations or entirely project based organizations.
-This course covers the theoretical foundation of Project Management techniques, software training and practical elements real-world projects undertaken by the students.
+This course provides the students with advanced knowledge and skills on Project Management in business organisations or entirely project based organisations.
+This course covers the theoretical foundation of Project Management techniques, software training and practical elements of real-world projects undertaken by the students.
 At depth, this is the study of nine Project Management knowledge areas: project integration management, scope management, schedule management, cost management, quality management, human resource management, risk management, communication management and procurement management.
-In addition, students undergo a thorough training of MS Project software (usually the latest accessible version) to be competent in meeting the challenges in the real business setup under project management.
+In addition, the students undergo a thorough training of MS Project software (usually the latest accessible version) to be competent in meeting the challenges in the real business under project setup management.